top of page

 As a Christian, to check if your behavioral decisions reflect your Christian faith, ask two general questions;

-1. IS MY FIRST THOUGHT IMPULSIVE OR INTENTIONAL?
+1. IS MY FIRST THOUGHT CUSTOMARY AND SECULAR OR INTENTIONAL AND CHRISTIAN?

 • Are you in the habit (this is usually unconscious) of proving yourself right or seeking control?